cast-org/figuration/site/4.0/layout/grid.md

 ### Row Columns

 Use the responsive `.row-cols-*` classes to quickly set the number of columns that best render your content and layout.
 Whereas normal `.col-*` classes apply to the individual columns (e.g., `.col-md-4`), the row columns classes are set on the parent `.row` as a shortcut.
+With `.row-cols-*-auto` you can give the columns their natural width.

 Use these row columns classes to quickly create basic grid layouts or to control your card layouts.